rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 # Rust Compiler Midyear Report for 2022

-Back in February, the compiler team [posted a collection][ambitions-post] of concrete initiaives and hopeful aspirations for this year.
+Back in February, the compiler team [posted a collection][ambitions-post] of concrete initiatives and hopeful aspirations for this year.
 This post is a midyear report summarizing the progress so far on all of those items.

 [ambitions-post]: /inside-rust/2022/02/22/compiler-team-ambitions-2022.html